codepath/android_guides/Persisting-Data-to-the-Device.md

  * [AndroidHive Tutorial](http://www.androidhive.info/2011/11/android-sqlite-database-tutorial/)
  * [Techotopia Tutorial](http://www.techotopia.com/index.php/An_Android_SQLite_Database_Tutorial)

-A tutorial on using SQLite without a third-party ORM is covered in the book [_Programming Android_](http://shop.oreilly.com/product/0636920010364.do), published by O'Reilly.
+A SQLite tutorial is covered in the book [_Programming Android_](http://shop.oreilly.com/product/0636920010364.do), published by O'Reilly.
 The authors maintain complete working examples from the book on Github.
 The "MicroJobs" example shows how to use the database helper class in an activity.

  * [Programming Android SQLite Tutorial](https://github.com/bmeike/ProgrammingAndroidExamples/tree/master/MicroJobs)